jplatte/caniuse.rs/data/1.40/float_to_from_bytes.md

 +++
-title = "float ↔ bytes conversion"
-flag = "float_to_from_bytes"
+title = "float ↔ bytes conversion functions" flag = "float_to_from_bytes"
 items = [
     "f32::to_ne_bytes",